Last updated on May 30, 2025

 Disdainful Stroke | Illustration by Maxilla

 The advent of the Universes Beyond products—crossover sets between Magic and various properties including The Lord of the Rings, Doctor Who, and The Walking Dead have been… contentious.
-I’ve seen many players expresses excitement while others bemoan what they call the “Fortnite-ification” of Magic, especially as future product releases make it clear these products are here to stay.
+I see many players express excitement while others bemoan what they call the “Fortnite-ification” of Magic, especially as future product releases make it clear these products are here to stay.

-As for me, I’ve felt neutrally about them.
-They strike me like Un-sets: A Magic product that’s not for me, so I don’t bother engaging with them, positively or negatively.
+As for me, I feel neutral about them.
+They strike me like Un-sets: A Magic product that’s not for me, so I don’t bother to engage with them, positively or negatively.
 Until now.
 Until we got a Cowboy Bebop crossover.
 Now I have opinions.
-And plenty of information for other fans looking to get ahold of these crossover cards.
+And plenty of information for other fans that want these crossover cards.

 Let’s check out what the crossover has to offer!